 The key is in shaping the resources skillfully to meet any number of demands.
 Writers are trained to do this, editors are trained to do it, among others.
 You can only "democratize" information when you give the individual person a full set of characteristics that allow him to absorb information and use it wisely for his own self-interest.
 That's needed at the front end.
 The last thing that a culture needs is ignorant people drowning in oceans of information that turns them into paranoid types.
 The attempt to equalize the aquisition of information and knowledge is not the right way to go.
 Prepare each person to aquire the information and knowledge that helps them at any particular time in their development.
 Try that and see what happens.

 The Net has forced us to reflect on our greatest reading experiences.
 This was brought home to the Digital Writer lately, after he watched a performance of Waiting for Godot on TV.
-He had read the play and read some critical pieces about it but nothing compares to a performance of it.
+He had read the play and read some critical pieces about it but nothing compares to its performance.
 When it is no longer performed, it will die as an artistic object no matter how many copies of the book float around.

 I would hate to see the Net gut out the splendid types of war histories that go into very detailed, astute analysis of a famous battle.

 Proust is still a good read but could never translate into these other mediums.
-If the Digital Writer wanted to produce something like Proust, at least on that scale, he would choose the book form.
-But, he would use the Net to put up the first draft, at least.
+If the Digital Writer wanted to produce something like Proust, on that scale, he would choose the book form.
+But he would use the Net to put up the first draft.

-The Digital Writer still contends that the greatest asset to the Net is that fact is reverses the process of being dumbed-down by the marketplace.
+The greatest asset to the Net is that it reverses the process of being dumbed-down by the marketplace.
 The marketplace is controlled by the 14-30 year old set who have little experience and/or knowledge.
 They may have very good qualities but they have nothing to say to the world yet.
 Everything is dumbed down to their level, including books and magazines.
 As a result of this, the ambitions of a writer are thwarted and driven into the worst places imaginable.
 Talent is lopped off.
 The "free" person is reduced to an idiot; to a clown, a kind of happy monkey who appears on talk shows.

 The writer always feel wounded when he has less an audience than he thinks he is capable of having.
 That is a chief problem with self-publishing.
 There is no guarantee you will find the critical mass of readers you need to be successful.

 The Digital Writer was the first to admit that he loved print.
-That print, in a way, had saved him from the evils of the electronic world that had, already, sacrificed several generations.
-For that, he was eternally grateful to print and put it in that rarified space called, sacred space.
+That print had saved him from the evils of the electronic world that had, already, sacrificed several generations.
+He was eternally grateful to print and put it in that rarified space called, sacred space.
 In fact, one could say the Digital Writer was trying to save the best of print from a market that didn't want it anymore.
 A market trained, from youth, to believe in the multi-colored images dancing up from Plato's cave in an effort to rob them as they entertained them.